The Destruction of the European Jews by Raul Hilberg

-Professor Raul Hilberg was and still among the most prominent Holocaust historians and his monumental book The Destruction of the European Jews – among the most authoritative work within Holocaust studies.
+Professor Raul Hilberg was and still is among the most prominent Holocaust historians and his monumental book The Destruction of the European Jews – among the most authoritative work within Holocaust studies.
 A future professor was born in a Jewish family in Vienna, Austria on June 2, 1926.
 His parents were immigrants from Poland and Romania.
-Raul Hilberg was a shiny secluded child and his interest was about music, history, geography and, most notably, railway and all its means.
+Raul Hilberg was a shiny secluded child and his interest was in music, history, geography, and, most notably, railway and all its means.
 He will give a strong reflection of this passion in his future The Destruction of the European Jews book, depicting Nazi German (Third Reich) transport bureaucracy.
-Despite being a Jewish child in an appropriate school, Raul Hilberg disapproved religion both with growing antisemitism in Austria.
+Despite being a Jewish child in an appropriate school, Raul Hilberg disapproved of religion both with growing antisemitism in Austria.

-After the annexing of Austria by the Third Reich in 1938, Hilberg family lost their accommodation in Vienna.
-The father of the family was arrested with any strict reason, but then he was released due to being a veteran of the First World War (Great War at that time).
+After the annexing of Austria by the Third Reich in 1938, the Hilberg family lost their accommodation in Vienna.
+The father of the family was arrested for any strict reason, but then he was released due to being a veteran of the First World War (Great War at that time).
 A year after Hilberg family emigrated from Austria.
 Passing France and Cube (had to stay for 4 months) they have finally reached the United States, their future home.
 Raul Hilberg saw the United States on September 1, 1939 – the day, when Germany attacked Poland and two days before the Second World War burned out.
 Boy accumulated all the news from Europe, especially about racist persecutions.
 After the war family found out that they had lost 26 relatives in the Holocaust.
 Once in 1942, worked up the courage, young Raul Hilberg made a call to Stephen Samuel Wise – a leader of American Jewish formations.
 A 16-year boy asked this official, what he intended to do to save millions of European Jews.
 Wise just hang the phone.